 2. Sensory Profile

-Ethyl pyruvate is characterized by a fruity, slightly pungent odor with nuances reminiscent of green apple and sour fruit.
-It is often described as having a moderate intensity and good diffusion properties.
-In flavor applications, it serves as an impact note, providing a fresh and tangy character that enhances fruit profiles.
+- Odor and Flavor Descriptors: Ethyl pyruvate is characterized by a fruity, sweet aroma with nuances reminiscent of apple and pineapple.
+It is known for its moderate intensity and good diffusion properties.

-Taste and odor thresholds for ethyl pyruvate are not extensively documented, but it is typically used in low concentrations due to its potent sensory impact.
+- Taste and/or Odor Thresholds: Specific thresholds are not clearly reported; however, it is typically used at low concentrations due to its potent sensory impact.

 Citation hooks: FlavScents; peer-reviewed sensory literature